Trekking in Sikkim Darjeeling

 ATMs

-Darjeeling has a number of ATMs and banks, while Manebhanjyang and Rimbik has one each and can be unreliable.
+Manebhanjyang and Rimbik have one ATM each, but it can be unreliable.
 Beyond that, you’ll find no financial services in Sandakphu or Phalut.

 Therefore, ensure to carry enough cash from Darjeeling for your needs.
-While expenses will be minimal—primarily for bottled mineral water and tips to the support team.
+At the same time, expenses will be minimal—primarily for bottled mineral water and tips to the support team.

 Documents for the Trek

-If you are venturing on the Sandakphu Phalut Trek in Darjeeling, then you will need to register with the State Intellengence Bereau, the Darjeeling Police and the Indian Armed Forces in Manebhanjyang.
+• Foreign hikers venturing on the Sandakphu Phalut Trek in Darjeeling, will need to register with the State Intellengence Bereau, the Darjeeling Police and the Indian Armed Forces in Manebhanjyang.

 Packing List for the Sandakphu Phalut Trek